AlexWan/OsEngine/README.md

 3) Arbitrage strategies for trading divergences of correlating instruments, including one-legged arbitrage.

-Until August 2023, the project was distributed under the Apache 2 licence.
-Since September 2023 it is distributed under a commercial licence.
-All rights belong to Wang Technologies Ltd.

 By downloading Os Engine, you agree that if a critical error occurs, information about it will be sent to the developer.
 Instructions on how to disable this functionality: https://os-engine-eng.com/posts/crash-reception-server.html